Adopt a Pet

-- Adoptions take place on a first-come, first-served basis for walk-in traffic, beginning at 11am each day.
+- Adoptions take place on a first-come, first-served basis for walk-in traffic, beginning at 11am.

 - When you arrive, you will be added to a waiting list.
-Depending on volume, there may be a wait to meet a pet, or the waiting list may be full for the day.
+You must have at least one animal ID# to be added to the waiting list.

 - We do not place holds on pets.

 - Please do not bring your current pets with you to the shelter.
 We do not allow in-shelter dog-to-dog introductions.
 The shelter is a strange and stressful place for most pets and does not provide an accurate indication of how the animals will act in a home environment.
 The most successful dog-to-dog introductions are properly staged outside the shelter environment.
 We provide step-by-step instructions on how to properly introduce your new pet to resident pet(s).

 If you still have questions after viewing our FAQ page, for the quickest reply, please email our adoptions team at firstname.lastname@example.org.
 You can also call the adoptions department at 702-955-5901.

 Our database is regularly updated throughout the day and contains all of our adoptable pets, including pets with special needs or advanced considerations.
 Adoptions are on a first-come-first-served basis, so hurry in!Learn More